dkrozelle/s3r/README.md

 Life is short, you shouldn't type so much when interacting with s3 buckets

 ### Requirements
-To use this package you need to already have [aws.cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and configured on your machine.
+To use this package you need to have [aws.cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and configured on your machine.
 If you are interacting with a private bucket this'll include configuring your credentials.
-If you set the default credentials (without specifying a --profile) s3r doesn't need a profile name set.
+Default credentials (without specifying a --profile) will be used unless a profile name is specified.

-> big caveat, I'll only be testing this package initially on amazon linux and ubuntu, so usage on windows or osx at your own risk.
+> big caveat, I'm only be testing this package initially on amazon linux and ubuntu, so usage on windows or osx at your own risk.

 ```
+bash> aws configure help
 bash> aws s3 configure -profile cred1
 ```
 ### Vignette